Let’s look into this subject.

 “I read in Scripture that I am to prosper.
 I decree this general principle of Scripture in my own life.
 I decree more money for myself, so I can give it away!
 Money, come forth!”

-Such a prophet or ordinary Christian is speaking into existence a future reality, based on a general principle of Scripture.
+Such a prophet or ordinary Christian seems to be speaking into existence a future reality, based on a general principle of Scripture.
 However, God may intend specifically to go in another direction, like the prophet or ordinary Christian learning to depend on him without material prosperity of millions of dollars by asking for donations on TV.
 God has us in different places.
 We follow his word to us specifically.
 God is not compelled to back up our decree based on our (self-interested) interpretation of Scripture.

 Worse, Satan still has a certain control over wealth and worldly kingdoms (Matt.
 4:8-10).
 He is still the god of this age (2 Cor.
 4:4).
 Jesus resisted Satan’s offer to give him all the kingdoms of the world.
 (The temptation was real, not hypothetical or imaginary.)
 There is no clear proof that God made the modern prophet or preacher rich.
 Maybe Satan intervened so he can deceive people with defective teaching about money–through the words of the now-rich prophet or preacher, no less!